Work samples

 Visit the cremation site of Pol Pot as a sleepwalker.
 Interpret the world your character is inhabiting by their gestures and brief glimpses inside their head.

 This game does not have an ending until you decide to leave.
-Game time is connected to the current real time in Cambodia.
+Game time is connected to the current real time in Cambodia, which affects the sun's position in the sky.

 The real life cremation site of Pol Pot in Cho-Am* is a place of contradictory spiritual and political significance.
 As a "good-luck" shrine, offerings are continuously left by visitors who hope to have assistance in their prayers from a main architect of the Cambodian auto-genocide.
 One of these visitors, a Thai businessman, constructed a hand-made spirit house at the site as thanks for Pol Pot appearing in a dream to him and giving him winning lottery numbers.